Fender Serial Number Lookup

 This era of guitars has three to four digits in the serial number and is located on the bridge plate.
 You will see it stamped there near the saddles.

-Some Telecasters will have a date recorded inside the neck joint.
+1950 to 1952 is where we find 0001-0999 on the Broadcaster, Telecaster and Esquire models.
+Some Tele’s will have a date recorded inside the neck joint.
 This will mainly be guitars from 1952.
 In order to get at it, the neck will have to be taken off the body.

 Neck Plate (1954-1963)